stanchatt/PillarsProject/README.md

 ## 3.Environment

 ##### 3.1 Components
-The game will have different type of tile sets which have unique when the player is standing on it.
+The game will have different type of tile sets which have unique effects when the player is standing on it.
 These tile sets include desert, swamp, grass, and hill.
 The tile sets will be procedurally generate within each level of the game.
 ##### 3.2 Terrain Effects
 Desert- Reduce accuracy
 Swamp- Movement decrease